pancsta/asyncmachine-go/README.md

 It has atomic transitions, relations, [transparent RPC](/pkg/rpc/README.md), [TUI debugger](/tools/cmd/am-dbg/README.md), [telemetry](/pkg/telemetry/README.md), [workers](/pkg/node/README.md), and [soon diagrams](https://github.com/pancsta/asyncmachine-go/pull/216).

-Its main purpose is workflows (in-process or distributed), although it can be used for a wide range of stateful applications - daemons, UIs, configs, bots, agents, firewalls, consensus algos, etc. **asyncmachine** can precisely (and transparently) target a specific point in a scenario and easily bring structure to event-based systems.
+Its main purpose is workflows (in-process / distributed / decentralized), although it can be used for a wide range of stateful applications - daemons, UIs, configs, bots, agents, firewalls, consensus algos, etc. **asyncmachine** can precisely (and transparently) target a specific point in a scenario and easily bring structure to event-based systems.
 It takes care of most contexts, `select` statements, and panics.